 There is another part of the business owner’s tribe that is dangerously and even tragically, neglected.
 Being in a relationship with peers and mentors who are on the same journey.
 It doesn’t matter how you accomplish this interaction.
 Informally on the golf course, with a coffee, over a beer, or formally participating with your peers in an XM Performance Leadership Forum.
 The cost in terms of pain, slow growth, low profit, and overwhelmedness are real.
 Intentionally connecting with leaders who are in the same battle will help you overcome.
 I guarantee it.

-Next week, how a focused THEME will help you cut through the fog.
+Next blog, how a focused THEME will help you cut through the fog.